khvitmyhr/BackendProgrammeringExam/README.md

 For now our system is created so that one machine can only be sold in one order.
 Out fabric only produces and machine of each, so this is by purpose a one to many relationship.

+We discovered some difficulties with out unit tests for the classes Customer og Address.
+In the class "CustomerUnitTest"; the test runs fine if you comment out the sammple data from commandlinerunner.
+Otherwise tha tests creashes with a nullpointexpeption.
+We have been trying

 Resources:
 Our system is fundamentelly based on Jasons Repository on github, and write along in class.
 Mainly code is used from these repositories: